DoSomething/rogue/docs/development/developer_onboarding.md

 There are many ways of using these tools and customizing them for efficient use.
 Reach out to the developer team for any tips or tricks of using one of thse tools.

 ### Access and Permissions
-There are a couple of other applications and sites that you will want access to for development:
+There are a couple of other applications and sites that you will want access to for development.
+Please reach out to the developer team if you are having issues with accessing these tools.

 - The [Dosomething Team](https://dashboard.heroku.com/teams/dosomething/overview) on [Heroku](https://www.heroku.com/) (To access Rogue Apps, and more).
-Please reach out to the developer team if you are having issues accessing Heroku.

 - The [Dosomething Organization](https://app.wercker.com/dosomething) on [Wercker](https://app.wercker.com) (To access and re-trigger auto builds for _Pull Requests_).